-You were provided a journal on your first day of class.
+You were asked to keep a journal while going through the program.
 Each weekend you'll receive a brief journaling assignment in addition to your coding homework.
 (If you'd like a refresher, review the Journaling at Epicodus lesson now.)

 Spend several moments thinking critically about the following questions, and record brief yet honest responses.
 Remember to include a date or timestamp and a brief summary of the prompt to refer back to later.